oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab walks you through the steps to ...

 Estimated Time: -- minutes